 Joe Green has established himself as a leading and respected practitioner in the environmental regulatory space.
 He understands that effectively guiding clients through a multidimensional regulatory landscape involves both the legal and the technical, the ability to translate complexity into clarity, and a talent for advancing business interests while addressing regulators’ concerns.

-Experienced with the range of federal environmental laws and state regulatory programs, as well as with European Union and international requirements, Joe has particular knowledge in the area of chemicals, antimicrobial pesticides, and toxic substances regulation.
-He also provides counsel regarding the safety of consumer products.
+Experienced with the range of federal environmental laws and state regulatory programs, as well as with European Union and international requirements, Joe has extensive knowledge regarding chemicals of concern, forever chemicals, PFAS matters, and California Proposition 65 issues, as well as antimicrobial pesticides and toxic substances regulation.

-In addition, Joe regularly advises clients on the regulation of hazardous air pollutants under the Clean Air Act, Clean Water Act effluent limitations guidelines (ELGs), and Resource Conservation and Recovery Act (RCRA) hazardous waste determinations and corrective action.
-Joe also advises on Spill Prevention, Control and Countermeasure (SPCC) plan development and compliance.
+Additionally, Joe has extensive experience guiding clients through U.S. EPA, OSHA, and state regulatory processes, including the development of Clean Air Act air pollutant regulations, Clean Water Act Effluent Limitations Guidelines (ELGs), and Resource Conservation and Recovery Act (RCRA) hazardous waste determinations and corrective action.
+He also advises on Spill Prevention, Control, and Countermeasure (SPCC) plan development and compliance.

 Obtained groundbreaking “public health” registration for Antimicrobial Copper Alloys under U.S. EPA’s FIFRA program, the first-ever such EPA approval for a solid antimicrobial surface material.